IceMaD/qtpie/README.md

 </script>
 ```

-See a demon on http://codepen.io/IceMaD/pen/iKGEq
+See a demo on http://codepen.io/IceMaD/pen/iKGEq